 Finding the right cheap car insurance in Florida for you

 If you’re a good driver with a claim-free driving history, you’re likely to get a great deal from any insurer.
-State Farm and Allstate offer the best customer service, paired with affordable premiums, for the most value.
+USAA and Geico offer the best customer service, paired with affordable premiums, for the most value.

-Cheapest car insurance for people with low credit
+Cheapest car insurance for people with low credit: Geico

 Average car insurance cost in Florida

 Florida is one of the most expensive states for car insurance.
 It ranks fifth in average car insurance expenses in an Insurance Information Institute study.
 The Zebra details average costs by driver type further: